pwyq/blog/_posts/2017-09-04-Work-Without-Mouse-On-Linux.md

     `Ctrl + Shift + w` - close terminal tab
 4. Use `cd` to travel everywhere (file system) on your Linux

-5. Remap `CapsLock` to `Ctrl` to increase effiency, and to ease finger pain
+5. Remap `CapsLock` to `Ctrl` to increase efficiency, and to ease finger pain

     If you are comfortable with current `Ctrl` position, then stay with it.
 6. To switch software